 Criteria Used to Select Nominees

 - Commitment to promoting global understanding and providing for international exchange in the local community

 - Spirit of volunteerism and a long-term commitment to international education and exchange

 - Excellence in leadership for recruiting, training, and recognizing community volunteers

 - Active participation with internationals in the local community

 KCISSS would like to thank the following individuals for serving on the 2016 Award Selection Committee: Amber Cordell, Michigan State University, Thomas Lavenir- James Madison University, Rendy Schrader– Indiana University, Emily Bailey– College of William & Mary, and Kate Zheng – University of Michigan.

-A letter of nomination and two supporting letters are required.
+Two letters of nomination are required.
 One letter must come from a higher education institution.
 Letters should provide specific details of the efforts and results of the nominee(s).
-Awardee(s) are not required to attend the Annual Conference in order to receive the Award.
+Awardee(s) are not required to attend the Annual Conference to receive the Award.